kelvinkosbab/BasicSwiftUtilities/Sources/CoreHealth/Documentation.docc/Documentation.md

 incompatable unit, which is not very elegant for error handling.
 This package protects consumers from this.

-Supporting `async/await` @kelvinkosbab TODO

-- Utilities for querying health biometrics with the desired units.
-- Utilities to enable background delivery for specified health biometrics.
-- Utilities to support Swift `async/await` for authorizations and queries.

 ## Authorization of `HealthKit` Biometrics

 Provides utilities for authorizing and checking authorization status of `HealthKit` biometrics.